STRENGTH + SOUL

 I love helping people from all walks of life, whether its a young child struggling at school or with an injury or an older person having difficulty with day to day life, it always makes me feel better when I can help other people.
 I particularly enjoy working with athletes getting them back to doing what they love or former athletes that still suffer from the after effects of competitive sport, I also love a full on day, helping as many people as possible and the corporate side satisfies this with seeing up to 14 people in 7.5 hours.

 Sport has been an important part of my journey, not only in the playing.
-Following my degree course in education, specialising in physical activity, I started the Enjoy-a-Ball West Lothian franchise.
-Within this I coached young children in different ball sports and give children a fun, positive first experience in sport and activity.
+Following my degree course in education, specialising in physical activity, I started coaching children in 2005, my aim was to let the kids try different sports and give them a fun, positive first experience in sport and activity.

-I continue to enjoy sport, especially helping athletes recover from injury or to perform at the best level they can, helping people like me to progress and move on from sport and their aching body.
+I continue to enjoy sport, helping athletes recover from injury or to perform at the best level they can, helping people like me to progress and move on from sport and their aching body.
 I love that I can do all of this through my new passion and I am lucky to have Strength and Soul and run it with my wonderful wife Joann.

 Yoga has always drawn me in, in various points throughout my life when I needed it most.
 From a young age I was health conscious but also clumsy and injury prone.
 I fell playing football when I was around 11 and fractured my coccyx.
 I remember receiving a book from my grandmother and trying shoulder stand in my bedroom.
 I would practice in my bedroom whilst listening to music and to help with pain I was feeling in my lower back.
 This is an area I’ve always had weakness in.
 I then tried various styles of yoga and developed a regular practice.
 I love keeping fit and tried many different types of fitness and sports but nothing leaves me feeling the way I do after a yoga practice.